saikat495/socketdocs/docs/overview/overview.md

 Blockchain is a distributed database or a ledger which is shared among the computer nodes.
 It plays a crucial role in cryptocurrency to maintain & secure decentralised transactions.

+### What is decentralization ?

+Unlike centralised model, blockchain technology eliminates risk of data being stored with one authority.
+Blockchain being a decentralised model uses data transferring on ad hoc basis & distributed networking.

 ## Network

 ## Currency